 For financial reporting purposes, the College is considered a special-purpose government engaged only in business-type activities.
 Accordingly, the College's financial statements have been prepared on the accrual basis of accounting with a flow of economic resources measurement focus.
-Revenues are reported when earned and expensed when materials or services are received.
+Revenues are reported when earned and expenses are reported when materials or services are received.